A person doing Electronic Signature and execution of contracts

 Simple electronic signature

 These signatures require additional verification for usage.
 They must be uniquely linked to the signatory.
-A Certificate Authority (CA) issues certificates that can authenticate the advanced electronic signature (AES).
+A Certificate Authority (CA) issues certificates that can authenticate the advanced e-signatures (AES).
 AES uses asymmetric cryptography to secure the signature.
 The signature is created under the sole control of the signatory.
 AES will be rendered invalid if the data is changed.
 One-Time-Password must be used to verify the identity of the signatory.

 Qualified electronic signature

-It is an advanced electronic signature with much higher security.
+It is an advanced e-signature with much higher security.
 Multi-step authentication is used for this signature for authentication of the signatory.
 It relies on a Qualified digital certificate issued by a Qualified Trust Service Provider (QTSP).
 It comes with a card reader so that the signatory’s identity can be verified.

 Requirements for an Electronic Signature